How Do You Know if You Need New York Securities Fraud Lawyers for Investment Losses?

 If you believe your advisor is guilty of misconduct, fraud, or even unintentional negligence, you may have a legal claim.
 Our securities lawyers can help you discover whether you have a claim by examining your account statements, communications with your advisor, and other evidence.

 Do not hesitate to reach out to our law firm if you believe an investment advisor or brokerage firm wronged you.
 We deliver personalized and responsive service and can be reached seven days a week online or by calling us at 800.931.8452.

-Matthew and his Wolper Law Firm colleagues helped my family recoup significant losses which we had in part considered irreparable due to the complexity and time-sensitive factor of the case.
+Matthew and his Wolper Law Firm, P.A. colleagues helped my family recoup significant losses which we had in part considered irreparable due to the complexity and time-sensitive factor of the case.